onedata/onedata-documentation/docs/admin-guide/overview.md

 ## Quickstart

 The fastest way to set up a complete running Onedata environment is using the [demo mode][].
-However, it should be noted that the demo setup while fully functional was not intended to be used in production.
+However, it should be noted that the demo setup, while fully functional, was not intended to be used in production.

-In order to install Onezone follow the instruction in [Onezone installation][].
+In order to install Onezone follow the instructions in the [Onezone installation][] chapter.

-In order to install Oneprovider follow the instruction in [Oneprovider installation][].
+In order to install Oneprovider follow the instructions in the [Oneprovider installation][] chapter.

 <!-- references -->